RetroShare/RSNewWebUI/README.md

     ./retroshare-service/src/retroshare-service -U list -W
    ```

-After that follow instructions to launch your profile (you need to choose a webui passord and enter
+After that follow instructions to launch your profile (you need to choose a
-the ID and login password of your node).
+webui password and enter the ID and login password of your node).

 ## Contributing